georgeclarke98/backend-tech-test/README.md

 API endpoints should be serverless.
 A simple Vercel API is acceptable.

-If time permits, a simple Next.js frontend could be implemented, containing a phone input that triggers the sign up flow.
+For the frontend, a Next.js application should be created.
+This can be a single page with a signup form.
+Don't fret over the UI / design.

 All endpoints should be adequetly authenticated.